Importing Packages

 )

 Note that selecting 1 channel here is to ensure that our output is a single channel mask.
-The number of channels of the data array that is passed into the mask will match the number of channels of the output bottom mask data array.
+The number of channels of the data array that is passed into the mask will match the number of channels of the output seafloor mask data array.

-<xarray.DataArray (depth: 3955, ping_time: 1681)>
+<xarray.DataArray (depth: 380, ping_time: 3001)> Size: 9MB

 array([[0, 0, 0, ..., 0, 0, 0],